marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 Then the question is that can your hosted application handle it if all requests land on the same host with the default thead pool config.

 The answer is it depends?
-To understand that we will have to look at two key things:
+To understand that, we will have to look at two key things:

 1. Configurations of your host.
 2. Latency of the said operation.

 If your host has two processors, then the default configuration of .NET Thread Pool will have threads configured like below.

 -- table